 Engine oil – The RX-8 manual recommends that the oil be changed at 12,000 km (7,500 miles) for normal use and 8,000 km (5,000 miles) for heavy use.
 However, many owners recommend changing it much earlier at around 5,000 km (3,000 miles) or every 6 months – 12,000 km is not recommended!

-It is recommended that you use Mazda’s Rotary 5W-30 engine oil.
+It is recommended that you use something like Castrol GTX 5W-30.
 However, this can change depending on where you live and the temperatures that the car will experience (eg. 10W-40, 5W-20 and more may be recommended).
 Typically, heavier weight oils (higher numbers) are better for hotter environments and thinner oils are better for cold.

 When it comes to non-synthetic (dino) vs synthetic there really isn’t much difference for the RX-8.
 Mazda does recommend non-synthetic, but it is not required.
 Plenty of owners run their RX-8s on synthetic oil.
 The most important thing is to keep it topped up and do regular changes.

 Oil filter – Most owners recommend that you change the oil filter with every second oil change.
 Some owners will change it with every oil change to be safe (sign of a good owner).
-The oil filter should be changed with a genuine Mazda oil filter, however there are some other alternatives that can be used.
+The oil filter should be changed with a genuine Mazda oil filter (part number B6Y1-14-302A), however there are some other alternatives that can be used (be careful with later models however).

 If you notice any metallic particles or other contaminates in the engine oil, move onto another RX-8.
 Black oil is fine and just indicates that it is probably time for a change.